Dmitrii-Tomin/cycloidal_drive/README.md

 ## Introduction

 Welcome to the 3D Printed Cycloidal Drive project!
-This project provides the design files and instructions to create a fully functional cycloidal drive using 3D printing technology.
-Cycloidal drives are known for their high torque and precision, making them ideal for various applications in robotics and automation.
+This project provides the design files and instructions to create a fully functional model of a cycloidal drive using 3D printing technology.
+This model demonstrates the inner workings of a cycloidal drive, showcasing its high torque and precision, making it an excellent tool for educational purposes, as well as for applications in robotics and automation.

 ## Features